The Hidden Effects of Visual Processing Developmental Delays

 • Ophthalmologists specialize in eye disorders, eye health (prevenetion of vision loss), and eye surgeries.

-• Optometrists also assess eye health.
+• Optometrists assess eye health.
 When concerns are found, optometrists refer patients to an ophthalmologist or a retina specialist.
 Most optometrists focus on prescribing glasses.

 • Developmental optometrists or neurorehabilitation optometrists specialize in developmental vision difficulties and assess visual processing skills and vision therapy.